aaliahcjoseph/aaliahcjoseph.github.io/about/index.md

 # A Caribbean Girl Who Likes the Cold
 Being born and raised in the Caribbean, my love of colder weather might be a little unexpected.
 But I genuinely enjoy the change that comes with the seasons, which is why fall is my favourite - I love the cooler temperatures and watching the trees change colour.
 And even after living in Canada for a while, fresh snow still looks magical to me.

-Still, there are some things Canada hasn't managed to change about me.
-If I'm going to the beach, I want warm Caribbean water.
-Some things I'm simply not willing to compromise on.

 ---
 <h1>Why This Exists</h1>